Afrokk/afrokk.dev/README.md

 ## About

 My personal developer portfolio built from scratch with React and NextJS.
-Work in progress.

 ## Contact